kenoseni/Events-Manager-Olusola-Oseni/README.md

 - Add Event
 - Modify Event
 - Add new Center
-- Views all Center
+- View all Centers
 - View a Center with details and its upcoming Events
 - Modify Center
-- Search Centers
+- Search for Centers

 ## Types of Centers
 - Mult-purpose Centers